 The first transfer of a patient by helicopter in Central Illinois occurred on January 10, 1967.
 This flight was also historic in that it was the first transfer of a prematurely delivered infant from one hospital to another by air in this state.
 The caregiver was one of the Sisters from the Third Order of St. Francis.
 The helicopter utilized was the Peoria based Journal Star’s news aircraft, a Hughes 300.
-The infant was transferred rapidly and safely in a small box held on the Sister's lap.
+The infant was transferred rapidly and safely in a small box secured beside the Sister.

 The Journal Star helicopter continued to help with the transfer of premature infants until the early 1970s.
 As demand increased, an Illinois Department of Transportation helicopter began assuming the transport role of the critically ill or injured patients with a Bell 206 Jet Ranger, then Bell 206 Long Ranger, in the 1970s.

 OSF Life Flight formalized in June 1984 to meet the rising demand for patient transfers.
 With a team comprised of three registered nurses each working a 24-hour shift at a time, they became the first dedicated transport nurses for OSF HealthCare Saint Francis Medical Center .